Brazilian drug war: Comando Vermelho

-The formation of the organization dates back to the late 1970s, when political prisoners and common criminals in the Cândido Mendes prison (located on the island Ilha Grande) formed a self-protective alliance.
-Through the transfer of gang leaders by the Brazilian government, the gang was able to gain control of other prisons and establish itself on the ground in Greater Rio de Janeiro.
-With the cocaine boom of the 1980s, the gang's focus shifted from petty crime to that of drug trafficking, which allowed for larger profits and control of city municipalities.
+Through the transfer of major gang leaders by the Brazilian government, the organization was able to gain control of other prisons and establish itself on the ground in most of the state of Rio, gaining much influence within the ever-growing favela complexes.
+Later, during the cocaine boom of the 1980s, the gang's focus shifted from petty crime to that of drug and arms trafficking, which proved to be less dangerous than bank robberies and also allowed for larger profits and control of many city municipalities.